spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-product-offer-feature-walkthrough/product-offer-storage.md

 {% info_block infoBox "" %}

-Use `Client` of the `MerchantProductOfferStorage` module for getting the cached data.
-See [Client](/docs/scos/dev/back-end-development/client/client.html) for details on how to use Client.
+For details about how to use Client, use `Client` of the `MerchantProductOfferStorage` module for getting the cached data.
+See [Client](/docs/scos/dev/back-end-development/client/client.html).

 {% endinfo_block %}